Digital divide: Demographic differences

 Factors such as nationality, gender, and income contribute to the digital divide across the globe.
 Depending on what someone identifies as, their access to the internet can potentially decrease.
 According to a study conducted by the ITU in 2022, Africa has the fewest people on the internet at a 40% rate; the next lowest internet population is the Asia-Pacific region at 64%.
-Internet access remains a problem in Least Developing Countries and Landlocked Developing Countries.
+Internet access remains a problem in Least Developed Countries and Landlocked Developing Countries.
 They both have 36% of people using the internet compared to a 66% average around the world.

 "Persistent gender gaps stem from affordability barriers, socio-cultural norms, lower confidence, and limited relevance of digital content for women."
 The gender parity score across the globe is 0.92.
 A gender parity score is calculated by the percentage of women who use the internet divided by the percentage of men who use the internet.
 Ideally, countries want to have gender parity scores between 0.98 and 1.02.
 The region with the least gender parity is Africa with a score of 0.75.
 The next lowest gender parity score belongs to the Arab States at 0.87.
-Americans, Commonwealth of Independent States, and Europe all have the highest gender parity scores with scores that do not go below 0.98 or higher than 1.
+The Americas, Commonwealth of Independent States, and Europe all have the highest gender parity scores with scores that do not go below 0.98 or higher than 1.
 Gender parity scores are often impacted by class.
 Low income regions have a score of 0.65 while upper-middle income and high income regions have a score of 0.99.

 The difference between economic classes has been a prevalent issue with the digital divide up to this point.
 People who are considered to earn low income use the internet at a 26% rate followed by lower-middle income at 56%, upper-middle income at 79%, and high income at 92%.
 The staggering difference between low income individuals and high income individuals can be traced to the affordability of mobile products.
-Products are becoming more affordable as the years pass; according to the ITU, “the global median price of mobile-broadband services dropped from 1.9 percent to 1.5 percent of average gross national income (GNI) per capita.”
+Products are becoming more affordable as the years pass; according to the ITU, "the global median price of mobile-broadband services dropped from 1.9% to 1.5% of average gross national income (GNI) per capita."
 There is still plenty of work to be done, as there is a 66% difference between low income individuals and high income individuals' access to the internet.